 The Divine Praises consist of the following daily cycle of services.
 All of these services are found in the liturgical book called the Horologion (Chasoslov).

 - Vespers – is the Evening Prayer of the Church.
-This service is celebrated at sunset (approximately 6 pm), and marks the beginning of the new liturgical day.
+This service is celebrated at sunset (or around 5 or 6pm if the sunset time is too variable) and marks the beginning of the new liturgical day.
 In accordance with Holy Scripture, the day begins in darkness and ends in light.

-- Midnight Office (Nocturne) – is celebrated at midnight, or anytime from midnight to 3:00 am.
+- Midnight Office (Nocturne) – is celebrated at midnight, or anytime from 12midnight to 3am.
 During this service, the Church keeps vigil, awaiting the coming of the Lord.

 - Matins and First Hour – this is the Morning Prayer of the Church.
 It is celebrated anytime between 3 am and 6 am, in expectation of sunrise.
 Matins ends with the First Hour (6 am).